puritanviitm/CKAD/Resource Quotas.md

 Keep in mind that ResourceQuotas are a way to define constraints, and they do not actively enforce them on existing resources.
 They are checked when new resources are created or when existing resources are updated.
 If a namespace exceeds its quota, the creation or update of resources may be rejected.

-All namespaced objects can be identified by the below command
+The below command can identify all namespaced objects
 ```
 kubectl api-resources
 ```